 3. A full set of original documents (commercial invoice, packing list and container VI1 – if required) will be sent to the Buyer by courier within 10 business days of bill of lading.

 4. The Seller will provide all Australian wine industry standard wine analysis and export approval documents.
-If the Buyer requires additional analysis or documents not common to the sale of bulk wine, these will incur an additional fee which will be detailed by the Seller.
+If the Buyer requires additional analysis or documents not (in the opinion of the Seller) common to the sale of bulk wine, these will incur an additional fee which will be detailed by the Seller.

 Volume Variances: The Seller will determine and record all volumes dispatched by flow-meter or weight of the flexitank divided by density 20/20.
 If the Buyer records all unloading volumes by wine type and provides this information to the Seller for all wines, then at the end of the wine reservation actual shipped volumes can be reviewed.
 As the volume of wine recovered by the Buyer on unloading is influenced by the procedures and equipment available to the Buyer, the Seller will not consider claims for volume shortfall on unloading that cannot be corroborated by evidence of Gross and Tare Container Weight data pre and post unloading respectively.